Add Gene Annotation

 [Annotation]

-; GFF specification in http://www.sequenceontology.org/gff3.shtml
+; GFF specification at http://www.sequenceontology.org/gff3.shtml

 ; Sources (required): GFF or GTF file(s) for annotations, accessible locally or remotely via URL.